sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 <strong>NOTE:</strong> Workbooks support data from multiple sources.
 This data can come either from tables in your Cloud Data Warehouse (CDW), from your organization's datasets in Sigma or from CSV upload into Sigma.
 </aside>

 We are now inside a Sigma Workbook; a collaborative canvas for data driven decision makers.
 As you can see our table was added to the Canvas.
-Each Workbook can have one or more Pages, and each page has its own canvas.
+Each Workbook can have one or more `Pages`, and each page has its own canvas.
 Each canvas supports one or more visual elements (e.g. charts, tables, controls, images, etc).

+Click on the `PLUGS_ELECTRONICS_HANDS_ON_LAB_DATA` table.

 The left hand pane (#2) shows a vertical view of all our column names and groupings.